Everything You Need to Know About RDF

 This trivial example puts all the statements in the document into a single named graph, egotistically called :blogGraph

-Again, like all things in RDF :blogGraph
+Again, like all things in :blogGraph

 is a URI.
 Looking at the 4-tuples, it's pretty obvious that the same statement can exist in multiple named graphs.
 This is by design and is a very important feature.
 By organizing the statement into named graphs, a Semantic Web application can implement access control, trust, data lineage, and other functionality very cleanly.